Open Agent Toolkit

 Quick lane diagram

-1. oat-project-quick-start (adaptive discovery — well-understood requests synthesize quickly, exploratory requests invest in solution space exploration)
+1. oat-project-quick-start (adaptive discovery — provide a project name and optional description; if only the name is provided, quick-start asks for the missing description before discovery.
+Well-understood requests synthesize quickly, exploratory requests invest in solution space exploration)

 2. Decision point: straight to plan, optional lightweight design.md, or promote to spec-driven